-We are a multidisciplinary lab directed by Professor Ágnes Horvát of Northwestern University, researching online spaces as complex networks comprising people, algorithmic platforms, institutions, AI and policies.
-Our scholarship focuses on how online spaces operate and can be designed to be more efficient, egalitarian, and enabling for all.
+We are a multidisciplinary lab led by Professor Ágnes Horvát at Northwestern University.
+We study online spaces as complex networks of people, platforms, AI, institutions, and policies.
+Our work seeks to understand how these systems function, and how they can be designed to be more efficient, equitable, and empowering for all.

 News and Updates

-- LINK welcomes new Ph.D. student Nick Ornstein to the lab!
+- LINK is excited to welcome new Ph.D. student Nick Ornstein to the lab!
+Nick is co-advised by William Brady (MORS, Kellogg).

-- LINK welcomes Dr. Miriam Schirmer as a postdoctoral fellow!
-Miriam got her PhD from the Technical University of Munich in Computational Social Science.
+- LINK is pleased to welcome Miriam Schirmer as a postdoctoral fellow!
+Miriam got her PhD from the Technical University of Munich in Computational Social Science, where she received a Dissertation Award.

 - Congratulations to LINK-graduate Dr. Henry Dambanemuya for starting his faculty position at the University of Chicago!